wumrwds/ECEN-649-FALL2019/project/report.md

 In this way, there are 6 errors in total, and then find the one with the smallest error as the threshold.

 It will have a better performance compared to my implementation.
+And I'm also thinking about that whether my even step implementation caused the issue of tending to predict a image as a non-face one.